-Ultra Infiltrant™ is a wrought/wire infiltration process in which high-specification copper alloys are melted into sintered simple wire forms that are easy to handle and use.
+The wrought/wire infiltration process melts high-specification copper alloys into sintered wire forms that are easy to handle and use.

 - Less waste and infiltrant scrap